secureCodeBox/secureCodeBox/.github/ISSUE_TEMPLATE/new_hook.md

 ---

 <!--
-Thanks for contributing to the project 🙌 ❤️
+Thank you for contributing to our project 🙌

 Before opening a new issue, please make sure that we do not have any duplicates already open.
 You can ensure this by searching the issue list for this repository.
 If there is a duplicate, please close your issue and add a comment to the existing issue instead.
 Also, please, have a look at our FAQs and existing questions before opening a new question.
 -->